daronphang/programming-resources/cloud-computing/AWS/services/storage/products.md

 Amazon EBS is meant for data that **changes frequently** and must persist through instance stops, terminations, or hardware failures.

 An EBS volume stores data in a **single Availability Zone**.
-To attach an EC2 instance to an EBS volume, **both must reside within the same Availability Zone**.
+To attach an EBS volume to an EC2 instance, **both must reside within the same Availability Zone**.

 As EBS volumes are for data that needs to persist, it is important to backup the data.
 You can take incremental backups by creating **EBS snapshots**.
 Nonetheless, EBS is **automatically replicated** in its Availability Zone to prevent data loss from single points of failure.